jarno-r/opentx/README.md

   * Does not crash after unexpected reboot from the first crash.
   * Longer watchdog timeout appears to reduce crashes somewhat, but sometimes it hangs and crashes even with 5s WD timeout.
+  * Crashes seem to happen in EEPROM code.
+  * Crashes seem to happen during eepromWaitTransferComplete(), but after the IRQ has fired.
+Maybe IRQ messes up the return pointer on stack?
 * Sometimes the radio crashes on startup and there's no splash screen and no audio.
 * Radio hangs on startup splash screen occasionally.
 * Radio hangs on shutdown splash screen occasionally.